Abrams tells Georgia Democrats turnout is key to success

 “This November 6, our beliefs will be on the ballot,” Amico told the crowd.
 “And I believe that real leaders like the ones you’ve heard from today bring our people together instead of tearing us apart.”

-Meanwhile Abrams’ and Amico’s Republican opponents, Brian Kemp and Geoff Duncan, were in Perry, Georgia for an annual 8th Congressional District fish fry.
+Meanwhile Abrams’ and Amico’s Republican opponents, Kemp and Geoff Duncan, were in Perry, Georgia for an annual 8th Congressional District fish fry.

 The Republicans also talked about access to health care, but stressed private sector solutions over government ones.

-“We’re out here on the trail today in Perry, Georgia, middle Georgia … connecting with voters about things that matter to them,” said Kemp, the GOP’s gubernatorial candidate, in a video posted to Twitter.
+“We’re out here on the trail today in Perry, Georgia, middle Georgia … connecting with voters about things that matter to them,” said Kemp in a video posted to Twitter.

 Like Abrams, Kemp emphasized access to health care, “especially rural health care.”
 However he said he hopes to find private sector solutions.